 Mr. Stein, it's been such a pleasure listening to you today and your turn of thought.

-I just have a comment about this poor woman, Miriam Ibrahim, who's in jail right now with child, just because she refuses to renounce her faith in Jesus Christ.
+I just have a comment about this poor woman, Miriam Ibrahim, who's in jail right now with child just because she refuses to renounce her faith in Jesus Christ.

-There was an incident in the Teddy Roosevelt administration where an American citizen was kidnapped by a barbary pirate.
+There was an incident in the Teddy Roosevelt administration where an American citizen was kidnapped by a Barbary pirate.

-I want Pedicaris alive or Razuli dead.
+I want Petikaris alive or Rizuli dead.

 Right, right.